jgray7700/ABCD_BMI/README.md

-# R syntax for the processing and analysis of ABCD data related to October 2018 submission to JAMA Pediatrics
+# R syntax for the processing and analysis of ABCD data related to November 2018 submission to JAMA Pediatrics